 The process has two parts: a light and a deep assessment.
-A light assessment is done for all new countries in where our business unit is planning the sales of operation or maintenance services, for example, and it is based on publically available sources.
-In 2015, seven of these assessments were made.
-A deep assessment was done for one country.
+A light assessment is done for all new countries in where our business unit is planning the sales of operation and maintenance services, for example, and it is based on publicly available sources.
+In 2016, 28 of these assessments were made.
+Deep assessments were not done during the year.

-There were no other grievances related to human rights or labour rights filed through formal grievance channels, nor were there any grievances carried over from the previous year.
+In 2016, there were no grievances related to human rights, labour rights or discrimination filed through formal grievance channels, nor were there any grievances carried over from the previous year.